miali88/spritely_ai/README.md

 - Local audio processing for privacy
 - Automatic microphone selection and configuration

 ### 🗺️ Roadmap
+- Add conversation history (in session context, a dict)
-- Always-on listening mode with wake word detection
+- Always-on listening mode with wake word detection.
+See local STT.
-- Conversation memory and context retention
+- Create a md file for database.
+Use an LLM instead of vector similarity search.
+- Add meeting summaries to md file.
+- Polish the tkinter UI, i.e for meeting summary and transcription.
-- Add Greptile API to tools
+- Add Greptile API to tools.

 ### Bug Fixes
 - Spritely's spoken output cuts off without completing the LLMs entire response